Automate remediation responses

 This article describes the workflow automation feature of Microsoft Defender for Cloud.
 This feature can trigger consumption logic apps on security alerts, recommendations, and changes to regulatory compliance.
 For example, you might want Defender for Cloud to email a specific user when an alert occurs.
 You'll also learn how to create logic apps using Azure Logic Apps.

-Must also have write permissions for the target resource
+You must also have write permissions for the target resource.

 To work with Azure Logic Apps workflows, you must also have the following Logic Apps roles/permissions:

-If you want to use Logic Apps connectors, you may need other credentials to sign in to their respective services (for example, your Outlook/Teams/Slack instances)
+If you want to use Logic Apps connectors, you might need other credentials to sign in to their respective services (for example, your Outlook/Teams/Slack instances).

 Create a logic app and define when it should automatically run